hivesolutions/viriatum-handlers/README.md

+# Viriatum Handlers

-A default set of handlers for the viriatum web server.
+A default set of handlers for the Viriatum web server.